jkbarathkumar/terraform/Terraform lifecycle/Create_before_destroy/readme.md

+### Create before Destroy

 ```
 lifecycle {
     create_before_destroy = true
   }
 ```

-- After adding this code new storage account was create after that old storage account destroyed.
+- After adding this block, a new storage account was created first, and then the old storage account was destroyed.

 While creating